 Ventura: I’m working on Frog Kiss at the Wells Theatre.
 It’s a new musical and I got to choreograph that.

-And Kristen Gorski-Wergeles is the only original cast member still doing Wicked on Broadway.
+And one San Francisco dancer, Kristen Gorski-Wergeles, is the only original cast member still doing Wicked on Broadway.
 “The daily challenges keep my performance fresh,” she says.
 But she's taking time off now to play a brand new role: mom.
 She had her first child last June, a baby girl.
 (She was a perfectly normal color.)

 Have feedback?
 Email us at firstname.lastname@example.org